villagedefrance/OpenCart-Overclocked/README.md

 - ...

 TODO:

-- Go through all files again to follow OpenCart Coding Standards.
+- Go through all files again to follow OpenCart Coding Standards (See Wiki).
 - Finish upper/lower pagination modification for Admin Lists.
+- Add Product Groups, then create related functions.
+- Add Multiple Store Branches, then update Pickup from Store and Product availability per branch.
-- Add some extra features ...
+- Add some more extra features ...

+WANT TO CONTRIBUTE?
+- Test and report bugs, typos or improvements.
+- Propose new features.
+- Design themes.

 -------------------------------------------
 Philippe Marion (villagedefrance)